 Rural Service Resources

 This piece captures experience from NA members in different parts of the world, and offers some ideas for effectively serving NA in rural and isolated communities.
-It is a “living document” and will be revised as more experience and resources are shared with us.

 Locally Developed Resources